chipfoundry/serial_controller_example/docs/source/index.md

 ### Running Full Chip Simulation

-Refer to [ReadTheDocs](https://caravel-sim-infrastructure.readthedocs.io/en/latest/index.html) for adding cocotb tests.
+Refer to `verilog/dv/cocotb/user_proj_tests/` for test lists and individual tests.
+Use the provided YAML includes file to run all tests at once.

 1. Install the simulation environment: